 In past generations, you could expect to be loyal to a company, stay there for 25 years, and you would have job security.
 The recession of 2008 changed everything and now, that is no longer how job security works.
 In our new economy, you may find yourself looking for a new job when you least expect it.
-At the very least, the quantity of opportunities available to you and your and professional relevance will suffer.
+The quantity of opportunities available to you is great, but at the 200+ level they are hard to come by, miss out on one and your professional relevance will suffer.

 Here is how and why the average executive role is only 18 months: